KindleModding/KPM/README.md

 description - A human-readalbe description of an app version - The version number of an app in JSON-serialised semver format, IE: `v1.2.3 -> [ 1, 2, 3 ]`
-supported_arch - A list of compatible architectures supported (currently just `armhf` and `armel`) supported_kindle - OPTIONAL - A list of Kindles that this app supports (see `generation_nickname` field under `models.json`) - an empty list is treated the same as this being omitted
+supported_arch - A list of compatible architectures supported (currently just `armhf` and `armel`) supported_kindles - OPTIONAL - A list of Kindles that this app supports (see `generation_nickname` field under `models.json`) - an empty list is treated the same as this being omitted
 ```

 ### hooks